 The three University Unions buildings serve as "homes" to many student organizations.
 Getting involved in a student organization is a great way to learn skills that may not be available as part of a formal academic curriculum and have fun at the same time!

-The Division of Student Affairs allows student organizations to apply for office space through the Office Space Allocation Committee (OSAC).
+Student Life allows student organizations to apply for office space through the Office Space Allocation Committee (OSAC).
 Designated spaces are assigned in the Michigan League, Michigan Union, Pierpont Commons, and Trotter Multicultural Center.
 The assignment of office space to a student organization in these facilities is considered to be a privilege, not a right.

 Any MSA-recognized student organization can reserve a meeting room in the unions.
 For event planning in any of the union buildings please check out this helpful student meeting planning guide.

 The Unions also house several organization support services, all dedicated to helping student organizations to achieve their goals and realize their visions.

 Student Organization Accounts Services (SOAS) is an active partner in helping your organization.
 Services include those you might expect of any financial institution; managing your accounts (including monthly itemized statements of activity), space reservations, and assistance with University purchasing.
 In addition to helping you manage your account SOAS can help you search for funding.